kobotoolbox/docs/_sources/pulling_data_into_powerbi.md.txt

-# Pulling your data into PowerBI
+# Pulling Data Into PowerBI

 ## KoBoToolbox